 6. Your Second Marriage Will Go Better

 According to a U.S. Census Bureau survey, in 36% of marriages, at least one spouse has been married before.
-It makes a certain amount of sense that people who have been married and divorced, are less likely to do it again.
+It makes a certain amount of sense that people who have been married and divorced, are less likely to make the same mistakes again.
 You learn important lessons and emerge with experience.
 You’re wiser and less likely to make the same mistakes, right?
-Not exactly.
-It’s also one of numerous divorce myths floating around.

 While many second marriages do work out, statistically speaking, the more times you marry, the higher the likelihood of divorce.